 Our equality objectives are devised in consultation with school governors and integrated into the school improvement plan.
 We keep our equality objectives under review and report annually on progress towards achieving them.
-Please see our current Equality Objectives by clicking on the relevant link on the website.
+Please see our current Equality Objectives by clicking on this link: https://docs.google.com/document/d/1Y45hHCwMbSBkx47RkvlwSmP2-lAOZY7S8-OcWicAxwk/